kayteh/esi/README.md

 # esi

-Go version of @AlexPoulson's ESI format.
+Go version of @AlexPoulsen's ESI format.

 See original repo for more info: https://github.com/AlexPoulsen/esi